brianpurkiss/git-process-documentation/README.md

 # Branch Structure

 * `development` - This is our base branch for development/testing.
-Feature and bug
 * `feature-XXX` - Individual branches for development.
 Branches from 'development' branch.
 * `bug-XXX` - Branches for hotfixes, developmental bug fixes, etc. Branches from 'master' or 'development' branch.
 These branches are generally for testing and fixing things on live sites.
 * `master` - This branch gets incremented whenever the production environment gets updated.
 Use Release Tags for stable releases, this allows us to work backwards through iterations to find bug sources.